verida/VIPs/VIPs/vip-2.md

 Registering a DID requires:

 1. A `nonce`.
-When creating a DID for the first time `nonce=0`, whereas subsequent updates must use the next `nonce` obtained by incrementing the value returned from calling `nonce(did: string)` on the smart contract.
+When creating a DID for the first time `nonce=0`, whereas subsequent updates to the list of endpoints must use the next `nonce` obtained by incrementing the value returned from calling `nonce(did: string)` on the smart contract.
 2. A valid `signature` generated as per the [Smart Contract](#smart-contract)

 A new DID is registered by calling `register(did: string, endpoints: string[], signature: string)` on the `DID Registry` smart contract